link2dak/ItTicketSystem/README.md

 # IT Ticket Submission Web Application

-This project is a web-based IT ticket submission system that is deployed as an Azure App Service Resource.
+This project is a web-based IT ticket submission system that is deployed in Azyure.
 It allows users to submit support requests through a form and view submitted tickets on a separate ticket listing page.

 The application is designed to simulate a basic help desk workflow, focusing on form handling, server-side processing, and dynamic page rendering.